-As part of the National Fire Chief's Council Sprinkler Week, which is taking place between Monday 12 and Friday 16 March, Nottinghamshire Fire and Rescue Service (NFRS) is re-affirming its support of the NFCC position statement on sprinklers.
+As part of the National Fire Chief's Council Sprinkler Week, which took place between Monday 12 and Friday 16 March, Nottinghamshire Fire and Rescue Service (NFRS) re-affirmed its support of the NFCC position statement on sprinklers.

 As a fully contributing member of the council, NFRS both supports and adopts the following position: